MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 ### Notification Actions

 Notifications can now contain actions.
-These actions may be selected by the user when a App is sleeping or temrinated and will wake up your app.
+These actions may be selected by the user when a App is sleeping or terminated and will wake up your app.
 However, it may not wake up the user-visible part of your App; but only the part of it which runs in the background.

 This plugin contains handlers for iOS & Android to handle these cases and will allow you to specify a Dart entry point (a function).